parmentelat/backups-rotate/README.md

     week: 4
     day: 5
     hour: 6

+# by default the time attaached to each file is its creation time
-  # optionally, you can specify the format of the timestamp in the file name
+# optionally, you can specify the format of the timestamp
+# in the file name, like so:
     # datetime_format: "%Y-%m-%d_%H-%M-%S"
+# in that case, files that do not match the format will be ignored

 # OR, still optionally, you can specify to use the modification time
 # instead of the creation time
     # use_modification_time: true

+# you define as many areas as you want
+- name: builds
+  folder: /usr/lib/builds
+  patterns:
+    - "myapp*"
+  # type can be either folder, file or symlink
+  # by default all files are considered
+  type: folder
+  policy:
+    month: 4
+    week: 3
+    day: 4
 ```

 ## Usage